Radiation accidents...Why report?

 - 5 millisieverts for an occupationally exposed person, or

 - the premises or environment may have become contaminated by radioactivity (see Section 21 of the Act, Decontamination and acquisition of premises).
+Examples of this type of radiation accident are emissions due to spillage or leakage of a radioactive substance, or damage to a radiation apparatus.

 - administration of a radioactive substance for diagnostic purposes in a quantity of more than 50% greater than prescribed